sarahhaha/rcareworld-doc/docs/source/usage.md

 # Install
-There are two ways of using RCareWorld.
+There are two ways of installing RCareWorld.
 ## With builtin assets
 Download Unity exectuable file [Windows] [Ubuntu]